parrt/msds689/README.md

 * Section 01: Fri 10-11:55AM
 * Section 02: Fri 2:20-4:15PM
-* Exams: Fri 15 Feb before class 9:15am-9:55, Fri Mar 8 in class 10am for both classes at once (different room likely)
+* Exams: Fri 7 Feb after class xxx, Fri Mar 6 in class 10am for both classes at once

 **INSTRUCTION FORMAT**.
 Class runs for 1:55 hours, 2 days/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
 All programming will be done in the Python 3.6 (not 3.7) programming language, unless otherwise specified.